jackmounts/proj_reti/README.md

 # proj_reti

-To run the program use (defailt port is set to 8080):
+To run the program use (default port is set to 8080):

 ```python -m web_server [port_num]```